Curing

 What Will Happen if Too Little or Too Much Cure is Added?

-With not enough cure, the color might suffer with some loss of cured flavor too.
+Applying insufficient cure results in weaker color and decreased cured flavor.
 FSIS regulations dictate the maximum allowed nitrite limits and there are no limits for the lower levels.
 It has been accepted that a minimum of 40-50 ppm of nitrite is needed for any meaningful curing.
-Too much cure will not be absorbed by the meat and will be eaten by a consumer.
+Too much of the cure will not be absorbed by the meat and will be eaten by a consumer.

 What Will Happen if the Curing Time is Shorter or Longer?

-If the curing time is too short, some areas of meat (inside or under heavy layers of fat) will exhibit an uneven color which might be noticeable when slicing a large piece of meat.
-It will not show in sausages which are filled with ground meat, although the color may be weaker.
-If curing time is longer by a few days, nothing will happen providing the cured meat is held under refrigeration.
+If the curing time is too short, some areas of meat (inside or under heavy layers of fat) will exhibit an uneven color, which might be noticeable when slicing a large piece of meat.
+It is less pronounced in sausages filled with ground meat, although the color may be weaker.
+If the curing time is longer than a few days, nothing will happen as long as the cured meat is held under refrigeration.
 You don’t want to cure bone-in meats longer than 30-45 days as they may develop bone sour even when kept at low temperatures.
 Taste your meats at the end of curing.
-You can always cure them longer in a heavier brine (to increase salt content) or soak them in cold water (to lower salt content).
+You can cure them longer in a heavier brine (to increase salt content) or soak them in cold water (to lower salt content).

 Cured Meat Color